UUDigitalHumanitieslab/csv-to-txt/README.md

 # CSV to TXT transformer

-This is a simple python script that can transform csv files to txt files, which contain all but one fields in the filename, and the data in the last column as content of the file.
+This is a simple python script that can transform csv files to txt files.
+By default it will create files which contain all but one fields in the filename, and the data in the last column as content of the file.
+There is, however, also the option to aggregate rows into separate files, based in unique values in a column.

-It has two basic, and required, command line options, and relies heavily one two conventions with regard to the source files: filename conventions, and data conventions.
+The script has two basic required, command line options, and relies heavily on two conventions with regard to the source files: filename conventions, and data conventions.

 ## Requirements